7 min read Jun 07, 2024

 Reputation and Reviews

 Check the reputation of the home inspector by reading reviews and testimonials from their previous clients.
-In particular look for feedback on their thoroughness, professionalism, and ability to communicate findings clearly.
+In particular look for feedback on their thoroughness, professionalism, and ability to communicate findings.

 You can find reviews on their website, online directories, or through a simple Google search.
 Avoid inspectors with consistently negative reviews or complaints about missed issues or unprofessional behavior.